ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_BOOK_RCI_003|User has not selected time slot|If from time slot or to time slot is empty PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_009|INVALID_DATE_TIME_FORMAT|If the appointment date is in invalid format PRG_BOOK_RCI_002|Availability not found for the selected time|When availability not found for the requested registration center id or appointment date or time slot
+PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Request timestamp is invalid|Invalid or empty Request DateTime PRG_CORE_REQ_013|Request date should be current date| when the date is not current date PRG_BOOK_RCI_002|Availability not found for the selected time|When availability not found for the requested registration center id or appointment date or time slot
+PRG_BOOK_RCI_003|User has not selected time slot|If from time slot or to time slot is empty PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_007|Registration center id not entered|If registration center id is empty PRG_BOOK_RCI_008|Booking date time not selected|If appointment date is empty PRG_BOOK_RCI_009|INVALID_DATE_TIME_FORMAT|If the appointment date is in invalid format PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
 PRG_BOOK_RCI_012|Demographic service call failed|when rest call to demographic service is failed to retrieve the demographic data
-PRG_BOOK_RCI_016|Availability table not accessible|access to availability table fails PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_024|Availability update failed|when appointment availability is failed to update PRG_BOOK_RCI_011|Demographic service call failed|when rest call to demographic service is failed to update the status of the preregistration
 PRG_BOOK_RCI_013|Booking data not found|while rebooking, when the preregistration status is booked but appointment data not found in the db
-PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to modify the appointment details after the configured time span for rebook
+PRG_BOOK_RCI_016|Availablity table not accessible|access to availability table fails PRG_BOOK_RCI_024|Availablity update failed|when appointment availability is failed to update PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to modify the appointment details after the configured time span for rebook
-PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, failed to delete old appointment details PRG_CORE_REQ_013|Request date should be current date| when the date is not current date PRG_PAM_APP_017|Requested preregistration id does not belong to the user|If the preregistrationId does not belongs to the user
+PRG_BOOK_RCI_028|Failed to delete the pre registration record|while rebooking, failed to delete old appointment details

 ### POST /appointment
 This request is used to book mulitple registration centers.
 If the appointment data exists for the requested pre-registration ids, it will cancel it and update the new appointment data.
 If no appointment data then it will book an appointment for specified registration center and time slot.